Employer of Record

 Mercans is a leading Employer of Record (EOR) provider in Georgia for the following reasons:

-- Compliance with Georgian Labor Laws: Mercans ensures full compliance with all employment regulations set by the Ministry of Internally Displaced Persons from the Occupied Territories, Labor, Health, and Social Affairs of Georgia.
+• Compliance with Georgian Labor Laws: Mercans ensures full compliance with all employment regulations set by the competent Georgian labour and migration authorities.
 We manage your workforce while strictly adhering to local labor laws and statutory requirements.

 Conclusion